Equivariant Heegaard genus of reducible 3-manifolds: Upper Bounds

 \section{Upper Bounds}

-In this section we use multiple orbifold Heegaard surfaces to construct upper bounds on the equivariant Heegaard genus of reducible $G$-manifolds and explain why the bound is asymptotically sharp.
+In this section we use multiple orbifold Heegaard surfaces to construct upper bounds on the equivariant Heegaard genus of $W$ and explain why the bound is sharp.
 Throughout this section, we use the inverse operation to ``undoing a removable arc'' mentioned earlier.

 \begin{definition} Suppose that $(M,T)$ is a nice orbifold and that $\mc{H} \in \H(M,T)$.
 Suppose also that an edge $\alpha$ of $T \setminus \mc{H}$ is a ghost arc contained in $(C, T_C) \cpt (M,T)\setminus \mc{H}$.
 Choose a cut disc or semi-cut disc $D \subset (C, T_C)$ intersecting $\alpha$ exactly once.
 Choose an arc $\kappa$ in $D$ from $\boundary D$ to $D \cap \alpha$.
 In a neighborhood of $D$ in $M$, isotope $\alpha$ by an isotopy following $\kappa$, so that the interior of $\alpha$ is pushed across $\boundary_+ C$, as in Figure \ref{fig: create remov}.
 Dually, we may isotope $\mc{H}$.
 This converts $\mc{H}$ into a new $\mc{J} \in \H(M,T)$ such that